Carol Wilson, CEO and Fellow of the ILM, Association for Coaching, and Professional Speaking Association

 Dr Clara Seeger, PhD, multi-lingual coach, trainer, mindfulness and neuroscience specialist

 Previously an investment banker in equities sales at UBS, Dr. Clara Seeger is a Mindfulness and Neuroleadership coach, corporate facilitator, speaker and author.
-She has an MSc in Neuroscience and Mindfulness, specialising in facilitating positive change through Mindfulness, applied Neuroscience, and Emotional Intelligence.
+She has worked with Carol Wilson since 2003, has an MSc in Neuroscience and Mindfulness, specialising in facilitating positive change through Mindfulness, applied Neuroscience, and Emotional Intelligence.
 Oxford-educated and with a PhD from King’s College London.
 Clara works with international companies across many sectors and countries, delivering mindfulness interventions, neuroscience-based leadership development, executive coaching and coach training, to help clients successfully navigate change whilst maximising focus, productivity and wellbeing.

 Clara is the author of Mindfulness At Work In A Week: Learn To Be Mindful In Seven Simple Steps (Hachette UK, 2016), a practical and neuroscience-based introduction to mindfulness for the workplace.
 Her previous book Investing in Meaning – An Alternative Approach to Leveraging your Portfolio (Completely Novel, 2012), is a coaching book for helping professionals maximise their sense of meaning at work.
 She has also published numerous articles about coaching and neuroscience within the financial sector.
 Clara is tri-lingual, able to deliver coaching and training in Greek, German and English, and regularly delivers coaching and training workshops for us.